bobpuffer/moodle-gradereport_laegrader/LAE_readme.txt

 * Filtered Course List
 * OU Dates Report
 * Quickmail

+The following bugfixes were included in v3.0.7:

+* MDL-38700: Duplicating a hidden resource can cause both to become unhidden
+* MDL-38703: Moving a hidden item to visible section sets the item to visible in 2.3
+* MDL-38713: When adding a course module and setting the visibility using the form visibleold is set incorrectly

 ====Anonymous Forums====
 A completely new version of the Anonymous Forums option in Moodle.
 This version introduces a new "anonymous user" who is attached to forum posts, allowing faculty to back up and restore a forum without losing anonymity.
 Note: this feature is disabled by default.